-The defendant did not make the arranged deliver the following day.
+The defendant did not make the arranged delivery the following day.
 A week later, while patrolling a highway commonly used to smuggle whiskey into the country the agents saw the defendant in the same car as before.
 They gave pursuit but lost the car.
 Two months after that, the agents again saw the defendant in the same car on the same road.
-The agents believed they had probable cause because the highway was much used in the illegal transportation of liquor, and they had information previously obtained by them that the car and its occupants were engaged in the illegal business of "bootlegging."
+The agents believed they had probable cause as the highway was often used in the illegal transportation of liquor, and they had information that the car and its occupants were engaged in the illegal business of "bootlegging."
 The agents stopped the defendant, searched the car, and found sixty-eight bottles of illegal whiskey.